ministryofjustice/laa-crime-apply-prototype/README.md

 - Run `npm install` in the project folder to install all modules and their dependencies

 To start the app:
-- Run `npm start` in the project folder to start the app
+- Run `npm run dev` in the project folder to start the app
 - Visit http://localhost:3000

 # Making and deploying changes